Kandiaro

 Kandiaro (كنڈيارو, ڪنڊيارو) is a town in the Naushahro Feroze District of Sindh province of Pakistan and the headquarters of Kandiaro Taluka.
 It is famous for Dargah Allahabad Jalsa.
-The city population is approximately 200,000.
+The city population is approximately 45,000.

 The town is situated on the earthen heap or Darro, to safeguard the town from the waters of Indus (Mehran River passing north-west) and Nasrat Wah (Sada Wah, the then inundation canal, now Bhaddo).

+Demographics

+History

+According to tradition, Kandiaro was founded during the reign of the Mughal emperor Jahangir, after a nearby town called Patoipur was hit by a flood.
+Kandiaro was then built on higher ground, to protect against flooding, and its name came from the many kandi trees growing on the site.

+Kandiaro was formally established as a municipality in February 1861.
+As of 1874, its population was 2,558.
+Most of its population was employed in agriculture, although there was also some trade in grain and cloth, and there were also local cloth and paper industries.